martinpihrt/OSPy-plugins/plugins/shelly_cloud_integrator/README.md

   Unique ID number to identify Shelly devices.
 It can be found in the Shelly device settings or on the Shelly manufacturer's cloud site: https://control.shelly.cloud after logging in, click on the desired device and the "device information" section.

 * Shelly sensor type:
-  Shelly Plus HT, Shelly Plus Plug S, Shelly Pro 2PM...
+  Shelly Plus HT, Shelly Plus Plug S, Shelly Pro 2PM, Shelly Pro 3EM and Shelly 3EM-63T Gen3.
+The three-phase meters expose power, reverse power, voltage, current, power factor and accumulated energy for every phase, including total power and total energy for use by other OSPy plug-ins.

 * Status:
   Status window from the plugin.